Considering Baby Formula? Here's What You Need to Know

-7. Flexibility/easier to return to work
+7. Flexibility/ease of returning to work

-Easier to leave baby with spouse, relative or nanny without worrying about feeding, also because there is no need to pump or schedule life around the baby’s feeding schedule mothers have more freedom to return to work, run errands and attend social events.
+Easier to leave the baby with spouse, relative or nanny without worrying about feeding, also because there is no need to pump or schedule life around the baby’s feeding schedule mothers have more freedom to return to work, run errands and attend social events.

 8. Fewer dietary concerns for mom